 Experiential learning resources for the innovative educator

 Spring is here, the weather is warming, and students are getting antsy.
-The school year is wrapping up.
-Teachers want to end the year with a bang, but we're also exhausted and don't know how much more we have in us!
-It's testing season, prom season, graduation season, grade report season!
-Ah!
-May is bonkers in the world of education.
+The school year is wrapping up for many.
+Teachers want to end the year on a high note, but are also exhausted and don't know how much more they have left to give!

 1. Awareness Campaign:

 Students design a campaign that would educate the public on the issue of interest.
 They could create posters, t-shirts, a video promotion, etc. They can get super creative with this one, and the options are endless, especially with social media and other technologies available to quickly share the message with large volumes of relevant people.

 The idea behind this community action project is that students design and make something that raises awareness and provides a tangible outcome.
 The product should be usable or sellable to raise money for the chosen cause.